corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/first-flow.md

 * `FlowMessaging`  — a service that CorDapps can use to create communication sessions between two virtual nodes.
 Once set up, you can send and receive using the session object.
 * `MemberLookup`  — a service that CorDapps can use to retrieve information about virtual nodes on the network.

-There are other services, such as the `Persistence` and `Serialization` services, which are beyond the scope of this getting started example.
+There are other services, such as the `Persistence` and `Serialization` services, which are beyond the scope of this Getting Started example.

 Services are declared as properties in the flow class with the `@CordaInject` annotation:
 ```kotlin